If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 Many websites and apps, including the Western Union currency converter, provide real-time currency exchange rates.

-By observing how rates fluctuate, you’ll gain insight into economic trends and feel more confident about how to get the best exchange rate.
-In particular, you’ll get a better sense of how to time your exchange and where to get the best exchange rate.
+By observing how rates fluctuate, you’ll gain insight into economic trends and feel more confident about how to get the best rate on currency exchange.
+In particular, you’ll get a better sense of how to time your exchange and where to go to get the best exchange rate.

 3. Check for fees